ebcoop/rulesandpolicies/Rules.md

    **member** means a member of the co-operative.

-   **member director and non-member director**â€”see section 174 of the Law and rule 45.
+   **member director and non-member director**—see section 174 of the Law and rule 45.

    **standard postal times** means the times when properly addressed and prepaid letters would be delivered in the ordinary course of post.